fkotsian/trellino/README.md

 ## Phase I: Board Index

 * Start up Backbone.
 Remember to check that you're getting that annoying "Hello from Backbone" alert.
   * Remember to put `serializeJSON.js` in your project's assets/javascripts directory.
+(Alternatively, try out [this gem](http://rubygems.org/gems/serialize_json-rails)
   * Make your Backbone model and collection for boards.
   * Make a trello.js file in your javascripts folder.
 In it, initialize Backbone.
   * Test out your Backbone model: if you use its `save` method, it should the model to the database.